 - Click Surveys

 All of your current survey templates will be listed in the main window (A).
 Here you will be able to see the Template ID, Name, whether or not it's published, when it was created, and the last time it was modified.
-To see archived templates as well, click the Show Archive button (F).
-Use the New Survey Template button (B) to create a new template.
+To see archived templates as well, click the Show Archive button (G).
+Use the Create Template button (B) to create a new template.
 The buttons on the bottom right of the main window are the management buttons.
 Some of the buttons will change based on if you have a published or un-published survey selected.
 They are:

 - Edit / Revise (C) - Allows you to modify the currently selected template.
 When a published survey is selected the Revise button will create a new version number for your template on save.